Summary

 It’s still soon to know how the industry will evolve and how these players will build their competitive positions, but it promises to be an exciting battle.

 The creator economy is bringing millions of inexperienced digital content creators to the market, building a whole new creative sub-market.
 The stakes are high but competition is also shaping up to be competitive.
-Giants as Microsoft and Adobe have started investing significantly in the space to beat the incumbent: Canva.
+Giants like Microsoft and Adobe have started investing significantly in the space to beat the incumbent: Canva.
 It will be interesting how it plays out, but it'll surely be a tough market to build a durable competitive position in.

 In the meantime, keep growing!